Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123184122.png" alt="">

-Using ' or '1'='1 as the password would bypass the password check entirely
+Using `' or '1'='1` as the password would bypass the password check entirely.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Screenshot 2024-11-23 151726.png" alt="">

 Eight flag found!

 ## Game Capsule
-This one was similar to the last one of having to get into a specific account to show the flag, but this time it was with a JWT token. (and featuring bad AI images)
+This one was similar to the last one of having to get into a specific account to show the flag, but this time it was with a JWT token. (and featuring bad AI images on the site)

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Screenshot 2024-11-23 151757.png" alt="">